mahsa91/py_mgcn/ReadMe.md

 Bug Report
 ------------
-If you find a bug, please send a bug report to mghorbani@ce.sharif.edu including if necessary the input file and the parameters that caused the bug.
+If you find a bug, please send a bug report to mahsa.ghorbani[at]sharif.edu including if necessary the input file and the parameters that caused the bug.
 You can also send me any comment or suggestion about the program.

 References